Lisa LaFlamme: Early life

-LaFlamme was born in Kitchener, Ontario, Canada, to David and Kathleen LaFlamme.
-She graduated from St. Mary's High School and then from the University of Ottawa.
+LaFlamme was born in Kitchener, Ontario, Canada.
+She is the third of four daughters born to David, a Franco-Ontarian, and Kathleen a British immigrant.
+She graduated from St. Mary's High School and then worked in France as an au pair to improve her French.
+She graduated in 1988 with an honours degree in communications from the University of Ottawa.

 Career

 LaFlamme began her career at CTV's Kitchener affiliate CKCO in 1989 as a copy writer and script assistant.
 She moved on to become an anchor in 1997.
-Past roles include serving as the co-host on Canada AM between 2001 and 2003, as a parliamentary reporter, and on CTV NEWSNET (now CTV News Channel).
+Past roles include serving as the co-host on Canada AM between 2001 and 2003, as a parliamentary reporter, and on CTV Newsnet (now CTV News Channel).

 CTV National News

 LaFlamme joined CTV National News in 2003 as a foreign correspondent as well as back-up anchor to Lloyd Robertson.
 She covered many international events and conflicts: the September 11, 2001 attacks and the subsequent Iraq War, the War in Afghanistan, the Arab Spring in Cairo in 2011, Hurricane Katrina in 2005, the 2010 Haiti earthquake, the death of Pope John Paul II in 2005 and the election of Pope Francis in 2013.
 LaFlamme has also covered every Canadian federal election since 1997, and every Olympic Games since 2006, most recently, the Beijing 2008 Summer Olympics and the London 2012 Summer Olympics.
 Also from London, she covered the Diamond Jubilee of Queen Elizabeth II in 2012, the Platinum Jubilee of Queen Elizabeth II in 2022, and the royal weddings of Prince William and Catherine Middleton in 2011 and of Prince Harry and Meghan Markle in 2018.

-Laflamme has interviewed many Canadian figures, such as former Prime Ministers Paul Martin, Jean Chrétien, and Brian Mulroney, Stephen Harper and his wife Laureen Harper, plus former Prime Minister Justin Trudeau and his mother Margaret Trudeau, members of the Canadian royal family, such as Prince Andrew, the Duchess of York, and Prince Harry, the latter for the Toronto's Invictus Games and during the London Olympics, as well as foreign celebrities like Sir Paul McCartney.
+Laflamme has interviewed many Canadian figures, such as former Prime Ministers Paul Martin, Jean Chrétien, and Brian Mulroney, Stephen Harper and his wife Laureen Harper, plus former Prime Minister Justin Trudeau and his mother Margaret Trudeau, members of the Canadian royal family, such as Prince Andrew, Sarah, Duchess of York, and Prince Harry, the latter for the Toronto's Invictus Games and during the London Olympics, as well as foreign celebrities like Sir Paul McCartney.
 She has also interviewed: Boris Johnson (mayor of London at the time), Conrad Black (former businessman), Colin Powell, Bill Clinton, Tony Blair, Benjamin Netanyahu, John Kerry, and Alex Trebek.

 After Robertson's departure in September 2011, LaFlamme was promoted to sole anchor in his place.
 In June 2022, LaFlamme was informed her contract would not be renewed by Bell Media, the parent company of CTV, and that she would be replaced as anchor by Omar Sachedina.